JindongJiang/GNM/README.md

 ## Generation with pretrained models

-To help you quickly get a feeling of how the code works, we provide pretrained models and a jupyter notebook to generate samples for all three datasets.
+To help you quickly get a feeling of how the code works, we provide pretrained models and a jupyter notebook for you to generate images for all three environments.
 These models can be downloaded from the following link.

 * [Arrow room](https://bit.ly/36TkBQl)
 * [MNIST-10](https://bit.ly/349pbs3)